acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

 Crawls web pages from web site into Graphlit knowledge base.
     Accepts a URL and an optional read limit for the number of pages to crawl.
     Uses sitemap.xml to discover pages to be crawled from website.
     Executes asynchronously and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: